 This course will examine the ways that history is studied, thought about and written about, and how these ideas can be applied to our work as art and dress historians.
 We will consider what history means, how the contemporary context impacts on the ways history is used, and how it can be related to such diverse discourses as narrative, power, identity and memory.
 We will interrogate history as a set of approaches used not just by historians and philosophers, but also by designers and artists, such as Martin Margiela, Alexander McQueen, Yinka Shonibare and Christian Boltanski.
 Work by philosophers, historians and social scientists, including Benjamin, Baudrillard, and Le Goff will inform our discussion and analysis of specific examples of surviving dress, fashion photography and art.
 Although the course will focus on the modern and contemporary, earlier examples will be used to seek understanding of wider issues concerning the ways in which the past has been revisited.

-BA Second Year - Lecture Series
+BA Second Year - The Foundations Lecture Course

 This course offers historical and theoretical perspectives on the persistence of classicism and antiquity in art from the Renaissance to the present day.
 Each lecturer will present a set of five lectures on aspects of the subject.
 These are arranged in an alternating pattern to emphasise common themes and issues of the course.
 The discussions that directly follow the lectures will help draw out common concerns.
 These include: the role of classicism in figurative traditions; the cultural significance of the nude; changing notions of the classical or the ‘antique’; differences in the influence exerted by ancient literature from that of sculpture or architectural remains; tropes of archaeology and fragment in historical thought; the notion of the classical as a lost world; the relationship between the classical and the avant-garde; the persistence of the classical in twentieth-century and contemporary art.